johneddcooper/forumscraper/README.txt

 =============================================================================================================================

 -Format database
 	-DB normalized, but ForiegnKeys are not implemented           #EHHH -Add table for images				              #DONE

 =============================================================================================================================

 -Make code nicer
 	-Add more comments					      #DONE
 	-Create docstrings to compile documentation 		      #DONE
 	-Compile into a python package		    		      #DONE
-	-Modularize the VBulletin code
+	-Modularize the VBulletin code                                #DONE

 =============================================================================================================================